 Deer are such majestic creatures.
 While there are various types of deer all over the world such as elks, water deer, moose, and reindeer, these mammals are recognizable in their own habitat.
 Unlike antelopes that are relatively tame, most adult deer are known for their antlers, and heavy build.
+They’re not the biggest animals or the most dangerous in their habitat, but they have their own means of surviving in the wilderness.

 Like what is common with many animals, many people may not be aware of the right noun used to call deer.
 There’s actually a correct English noun used to call a male deer, female deer, young deer, and a group of deer.
 Read more to learn what a male, female, baby, and group of deer are called in English and how to spot one in their natural habitat.
 Keep in mind that there are around 60 species of deer, so their nouns may vary across countries.